MekAkUActOR/RowHammer/Paper Review/ISCA__2014__Flipping-Bits-in-Memory-Without-Accessing-Them-An-Experimental-Study-of-DRAM-Disturbance-Errors.md

 - If a DRAM row/bit is more usually used (times of access, charging state time, etc), is it more vulnerable to RowHammer?
 Or the less used ones are more vulnerable?
 Are there researches on the correlation between DRAM age and RowHammer-vulnerability?
 - What results in victim cell faults in 2 directions?
-- The probability-triggering mechanism of ***PARA*** might be inspired by ***CSMA/CD***, or actually it’s a common method in security research?
+- Is the probability-triggering mechanism of ***PARA*** a common method in security research?
 - How to exploit disturbance error in reality attack?
 Though the phenomenon seems very dangerous, maybe it's hard to exploit, because of the complex mechanisms of memory allocation.
-- Can disturbance error be used in a less aggressive way, not as a method of attack, but as a technique in a security mechanism or other field?
+- Can disturbance error be used in a less aggressive way, not as a method of attack, but as a technique in a security scenario like *Physical Unclonable Function*, or other field?

 ## Q&As

 **Q1:** Is "Disturbance Error" a proper noun?

 **A1:** Yes, “disturbance error" is a proper noun in this paper, and the word "RowHammer” was proposed and defined by later work.

+**Q2:** In third para of summary, does RI have anything to do with "Access Pattern"?

+**A2:** Refresh interval affects the number of possible activations, thus affects access pattern if the activation interval is fixed.